 Other types of Support

-Since TorGuard probably understands their client software is not the most user friendly, their website’s header comes with the ‘Getting Started’ option, where you will learn about the key points of using any version of the Anonymous VPN – Windows, Mac, Android, iOS, or the Chrome/Firefox extension.
+Since TorGuard probably understands their client software is not the most user-friendly, their website’s header comes with the ‘Getting Started’ option, where you will learn about the key points of using any version of the Anonymous VPN – Windows, Mac, Android, iOS, or the Chrome/Firefox extension.
 Strangely, that section is the last one on their footer, kind of making it feel like putting your shoes on and then grabbing the socks.
-NordVPNs website and client software is intuitive and user-friendly, so it didn’t bother us that their “Getting Started” section is not even at the top of the Help page.
+NordVPNs website and client software are intuitive and user-friendly, so it didn’t bother us that their “Getting Started” section is not even at the top of the Help page.

 The rest of TorGuard’s Support options are in the footer, starting with an offer to Submit a ticket – something NordVPN has awkwardly removed from the Help section and put it in the footer’s “Contact us”.
 Submit a ticket will be appreciated by the advanced users who know that the problem they’ve just experienced will not be solved in a few minutes and will require some screenshots, if not attached logs.
 While their 24-hour reply deadline sounded good, we were surprised by an even faster response rate to our placebo issue.